zero-to-mastery/GameSenshi/README.md

 4. Gaming Contents
 5. Event Organizer

+## Getting Started

+Andrei's [React Course](https://www.udemy.com/complete-react-developer-zero-to-mastery/?couponCode=ZTMREACTLAUNCH) has almost all knowledge you need to get started.

+PS: this is not advertising, this is coincidence, this project already exist for 3 months before the course is released.

 ## Installation

 A step by step series of examples that tell you how to get the development env running.